 [Regulation 20F inserted in Gazette 5 Jan 2001 p.
 116-17.]

 20G.
-Conditions of approval of monitoring equipment
+Monitoring equipment, conditions of approval of

 If monitoring equipment is approved under regulation 20F, that approval is subject to the following conditions —

 (a) the equipment is to be calibrated in accordance with any of the following standards as the Chief Executive Officer may specify in writing —